 Summer Financial Aid InformationPage address: https://www.mnsu.edu/campushub/summer/

-Students may qualify for financial aid as a resource for Summer Semester costs.
-There is no separate Summer Financial Aid Application needed this year.
-You must be registered for ALL of your summer classes and have a completed and processed 2014-2015 Free Application for Federal Student Aid (FAFSA) by MSU, Mankato (school code 002360).
+Students may qualify for financial aid as a resource for Summer Term costs.
+You must be registered for summer courses and have a completed and processed 2015-2016 Free Application for Federal Student Aid (FAFSA) with MSU, Mankato (school code 002360).
+It is recommended that you register for all Summer Term courses at once.
+Changes in registration may change your financial aid eligibility.

 - Important Dates